-But, it can be a really bad thing to do if you want to keep a platonic friendship.
+But it can be a really bad thing to do if you want to keep a platonic relationship.
 Just don’t go there.
 Talk about the weather if you have to.

-As exciting as it may be to talk about how each of you look naked in bed or while having sex, it’s a conversation that can make one or both of you fantasize about the other person.
-[Read: Sleeping with a friend – A no-regrets guide to doing it right]
+As exciting as it may be to talk about how each of you looks naked in bed or while having sex, it’s a conversation that can make one or both of you fantasize about the other person.
+[Read: Sleeping with a friend – a no-regrets guide to doing it right]

 Even though we told you that you should avoid any date-like circumstances, sometimes you’ll forget that.
 Sometimes, it might seem like a good idea to watch a movie at home and have some drinks.